staceyJayneLewis/cake-tin/README.md

 - As a new site user, I would like to easily search for a particular cake, so that I do not have to scroll through each product to get to what I am looking for.
 - As a new site user, I would like to easily be able to select a quantity of cakes, so that I know how much exactly I am purchasing.
 - As a new site user, I would like to easily be able to view items in my bag that I can check what I am purchasing again before payment.
-- As a new site user, I would like to receive and view and order confirmation email so that I can verify my order is complete.
+- As a new site user, I would like to receive and view and order confirmation message so that I can verify my order is complete.
 - As a new or existing site user I would like to be able to enter payment details so I can simply purchase the good I would like.

 ### Returning Site Users